Our aim is to increase the level of peer support available to people with hearing loss in Cambridgeshire.

 Other peer support/social groups in the county

-Cambridge Hard of Hearing Club:
+Cambridgeshire Hard of Hearing Club:

-The Cambridge Hard of Hearing Club is a monthly social gathering for people with hearing loss.
+The Cambridgeshire Hard of Hearing Club is a monthly social gathering for people with hearing loss.
 It meets on the last Thursday of every month, 2pm to 4pm, at the Meadows Community Centre, 1 St Catharine’s Road, Cambridge CB4 3X.
 If you are experiencing problems with hearing, needing help or feeling isolated due to related hearing issues, please do go along to a meeting or get in touch:

 Cambridgeshire Cochlear Implant Social Group (CCIS):